 The good news is that the thought reframing process can be used as a self-treatment to retrain any brain to get rid of mild to moderate unwanted, unhealthy thought patterns and behaviors.
 When symptoms are severe and debilitating, people might not be able to focus their attention enough and would benefit from the method as part of a structured, professional therapy program.

 I used The Four Steps to change a lifetime of unhealthy thinking patterns and behaviors that culminated in a suicide attempt.
 While I wouldn’t say I had OCD, I definitely had the behavioral tendencies, through-the-roof anxiety, and obsessive thoughts.
-After reading Schwartz’ book, Brain Lock, I had reminders of the four steps posted all around — on the refrigerator, in my meditation corner, on the bathroom mirror and even on the dashboard of my car.
+After reading Schwartz’s book, Brain Lock, I had reminders of the four steps posted all around — on the refrigerator, in my meditation corner, on the bathroom mirror, and even on the dashboard of my car.
 (Read more of my story)

 Every time one of those nasty thoughts that led to depression and the suicide attempt popped into my head, I’d march through the four steps.
-I was determined that I wasn’t going to be a slave to my thoughts any more and let my mind run and ruin my life.
+I was determined that I wasn’t going to be a slave to my thoughts anymore and let my mind run and ruin my life.
 Eventually, it worked.

 The four steps, which is really just a formula for applied mindfulness, involves learning to focus your attention and modify your thinking in beneficial ways that support and empower you.
 Over time and with repetition, the process changes your brain physically and operationally through neuroplasticity.
 The Four Steps are:

 Relabel – Become aware of and identify deceptive brain messages and uncomfortable sensations.
 Consciously put a label on your experience as it is happening.
 “I’m feeling anxious right now because I’m thinking about all that could go wrong.”
 “I’m feeling isolated because I believe I’m unlovable.”